 Some riders prefer the feel of rim brakes, and, until recently, there were rules that prohibited the use of disc-brake-equipped bikes in road-bike races, though rules still vary from country to country.

 Standover and sizes

-Women’s specific bike ranges will usually offer smaller size options to suit the on-average smaller height range of women.
+Women’s specific bike ranges usually offer smaller size options to suit the on-average smaller height range of women.
 If the frame geometry is women’s specific, the bikes may also have a lower standover height.